-This qualification is delivered as an apprenticeship that is well-supported and resourced with a team of Apprenticeship Advisors providing pastoral care and support.
+This apprenticeship programme leads to the awarding of the New Zealand Certificate in Health and Wellbeing (Peer Support) (Level 4) qualification.
+It is well-supported and resourced with a team of Apprenticeship Advisors providing pastoral care and support.

 - Understanding of the evolution of peer work and the peer work role, and peer work practices in Aotearoa.

-- Demonstrating a knowledge of kawa and tikanga and the ability to relate the unique place Māori have as tangata whenua in Aotearoa in their role.
+- Demonstrating a knowledge of kawa and tikanga and the ability to relate the unique place Māori have as tangata whenua of Aotearoa in their role.

 - Establishing a purposeful relationship with a person accessing support from a peer worker.

 Suitability criteria for programme entry

 Please review the criteria for entry into this programme.

 Download the suitability criteria

 Funding to support your business

 Several grants and funding options are available to help meet the costs of attaining Careerforce qualifications.
 Employers may also qualify for the Apprenticeship Boost which provides a wage subsidy for new and existing apprentices in their first two years of training, encouraging employers to retain their current apprentices, and to take on new apprentices.